microsoft/msquic/docs/BUILD.md

 ```

 - Q: Any xdp logs?
 A: For MsQuic layer, see `Diagnostics.md`.
-For XDP layer, enable DEBUG flag `src/platform/CMakeLists.txt`.
+For XDP layer, enable `DEBUG` flag in `src/platform/CMakeLists.txt`.
 You can see it `sudo cat /sys/kernel/debug/tracing/trace_pipe`. **Your workload must become too slow.**
 ```
 msquictest-3797496 [005] ..s1.
 2079546.776875: bpf_trace_printk: ========> To ifacename : [duo2], RxQueueID:0